Harel Levy: Tennis career

 Levy began playing tennis at age seven.
 His family moved to Portugal for a year and half when he was nine years old.
 They returned to Israel, and in 1992 the family moved to Ramat HaSharon so he could train at the Israel Tennis Centers there.
 That year, he was No. 1 in the under-14 age group in Israel.

 1995–99

-After turning pro in 1995, Levy served his required time in the Israeli military, but the IDF (Israeli Defense Forces) allowed him to compete in events during his service.
+After turning pro in 1995, Levy served his required time in the Israeli military, but the IDF (Israel Defense Forces) allowed him to compete in events during his service.

 In March 1998 he and Lior Mor won in Israel, defeating Barry Cowan and Filippo Veglio in the final.
 In June he and partner Raviv Weidenfeld won in Ireland, defeating Daniele Braccoalo and Igor Gaudi 7–6, 6–4 in the final.
 In July he and Mor won in Greece, defeating Gilles Elseneer and Wim Neefs in the final.

 In July 1999 while ranked No. 241 he beat Michael Chang, formerly ranked No 2 in the world, at the Safeway Challenger in Aptos, California.
 In August 1999 at Indianapolis he defeated world No. 40 Jiří Novák.
 In September he and partner Noam Okun won at Budapest, defeating Daniel Fiala and Leoš Friedl in the final.